 Official Visitor Permits

-Departments may apply for annual official visitor permits through the Department of Transportation and Parking.
+A unit or department may apply for annual official visitor permits through the Department.
 Justification of need must accompany each request.
-The permit is not authorized for use by employees or students of the University or UNC Health.
-If there is a visitor lot within two blocks, that lot must be used in lieu of obtaining official visitor permits.
+The permit is not authorized for use by employees or students.
+If there is a visitor lot within two blocks of the requesting unit/department’s destination, that visitor lot must be used in lieu of obtaining official visitor permits.
 Official visitor permits are not valid in any pay operations lot.
 Vehicles displaying this permit may park in spaces that are not metered, gates controlled for zone permits, pay visitor parking, or other areas specifically reserved.

 Board Members Permits